-This hill is probably one of the first pictures that come to mind when thinking what is Athens famous for.
+This hill is probably one of the first pictures that come to mind when thinking of what Athens is famous for.

 In Greek, Acropolis actually means ‘high city’.
 It’s about the altitude of this ancient Athens city.
-Athens has 3 hills and the Acropolis with the most famous Parthenon is on one of them.
+Athens has three hills, and the Acropolis, with the most famous Parthenon, is one of them.
 The Parthenon was built in 438 BC.

-The temples and ruins you see there have been through many different ages and rulers and is Europe oldest capital city.
+The temples and ruins you see there have been through many different ages and rulers, and it is Europe’s oldest capital city.
 6000 years old.
 Actually, when we think about the Acropolis from Athens, we think about the Parthenon, the big and damaged sacred temple from the top of the hill.

-It’s funny how during the years, the Parthenon has gone under some hardship: it has been used as storage for munitions, converted into a church, then a mosque, stipped by the Constantinople ambassador Lord Elgin.
+It’s funny how, during the years, the Parthenon has gone through some hardship: it has been used as storage for munitions, converted into a church, then a mosque, and stopped by the Constantinople ambassador, Lord Elgin.
 Oh, and accidentally boomed by the Venetians in 1687.